The logical place to make a change is at the source. The nature of this source depends on how the component was placed:

 Full replacement is enabled by default.
-Should you want a little more control over what is updated, change to replace Selected Attributes of Symbols on Sheet.
+Should you wish a little more control over what is updated, change to replace Selected Attributes of Symbols on Sheet.
 The individual update options (graphical, parameter, model) will become available for inclusion/exclusion as required.

-Definitions on the first page of the Update From Library dialog and the Library Update Settings dialog are persistent.
+Definitions on the first page of the Update From Library dialog, and the Library Update Settings dialog are persistent.
 They are stored in the project file upon saving.

 For parameter and model update actions, still further control is afforded through the Library Update Settings dialog.
 Access this dialog by clicking the Advanced button.
 Not only can you define the default, global update actions for parameters and models using this dialog, but also control which specific parameters and models are included in the update.

-After defining the scope of the update as required, and the default actions to be carried out, you could click Finish, then review and execute the changes to be implemented in the subsequent Engineering Change Order that is generated.
-Should you want to further refine the update on a per-component basis, prior to generating the ECO, click Next to access the second page of the dialog, detailed in the next section.
+After defining the scope of the update as required, and the default actions to be carried out, you could simply click Finish, then review and execute the changes to be implemented in the subsequent Engineering Change Order that is generated.
+Should you wish to further refine the update on a per-component basis, prior to generating the ECO, click Next to access the second page of the dialog, detailed in the next section.

 Definitions on the second page of the Update From Library dialog are not persistent.
 They will be lost if you go back to the first page or close the dialog.

 The second page of the Update From Library dialog presents you with a detailed grid, listing all components instances involved in the intended update process.
 The previous page of the dialog allowed you to specify, at a coarse level, which physical component types get included in the update.
 This page allows you to fine-tune exactly which component instances of those types get updated.